 Encrypt remote agent caches or revoke remote agent access privileges from a central management console.

-Access shared files and folders in an offline mode, disconnected from the Internet, and synchronize them when back online.
+Access shared files and folders in an offline mode, without connecting to the Internet, and synchronize them when you are back online.

 Define different permissions for folders at different levels of the directory structure or inherit from NTFS permissions directly.

 Triofox can mirror a local file server into cloud storage for a hybrid cloud server setup.

 You can define user rights for folder sharing from internal Active Directory users to external clients and partners.

 Triofox adds version control and file protection from cloud storage to the local file server.

 Businesses need to purchase new file servers every few years.
 These investments can be avoided by migrating file shares to the cloud with Triofox.
 Users can continue working with existing file shares without interruption, and the file server can be decommissioned once the migration is complete.